alexandraalday/SimonUniverse/README.md

 #### opportunities for improvement
-using velocity for more little steven dude animations would be awesome.
+-using velocity for more little steven dude animations would be awesome.
+-keep a high score page using local storage, then display at the end and allow users to enter initials like arcade games -an intro screen animation as landing page